friendlyvillain/friendlyvillain.github.io/_posts/2022-11-06-simple_guide.md

   - Blog
 ---

+Requirements: ruby, bundle

+Post file format: YYYY-MM-DD-aaabbbccc.md

+Post file location: put created post file on _post directory on the cloned git repository

-If you want to review the page on the local server, execute bundle exec jekyll serve on the command line.
+If you want to review the page on the local server, execute 'bundle exec jekyll serve' on the command terminal.